martinvillafafila/challenge-app/README.md

 This is an application to recover imported superhero data from CSV file wiht options like filtering, sorting and order by.

-## How to use the projecvt and import CSV data
+## How to use the project and import CSV data

 To install the dependencies `Composer install`.